sobolsky/UN_UPC_2024/index.md

 # 1. Ukraine Political Conditions (2022–2023) - Research Highlights

 ## Intro
-This is the first article in a series dedicated to the study of the nature of political solidarity in the voting of the United Nations General Assembly (UNGA) on six resolutions within the theme 'UKRAINE - POLITICAL CONDITIONS' for the years 2022–2023.
+This is the first article in a series dedicated to summarizing the voting outcomes of the United Nations General Assembly (UNGA) on six resolutions within the theme ‘UKRAINE - POLITICAL CONDITIONS’ for the years 2022–2023.
 At the time of publication of this article, the UNGA voting in 2024 on this topic had not taken place.

 List of resolutions examined in this study: